-The Bank has established a Remuneration Policy with the objective to provide an effective framework for determining, implementing, overseeing and amending, whenever required, the remuneration, both fixed and variable, of all Bank employees.
-The Policy defines important relevant terminology, outlines the responsibilities of all relevant stakeholders and identifies the principles to be followed by the Bank, ensuring that the Policy is to be at all times aligned with the risk appetite, values and long-term interest of the institution.
-The main principles of the policy are outlined below:
+The purpose of the Bank's Remuneration Policy is to provide an effective framework for determining, implementing, overseeing and amending, whenever required, the remuneration, both fixed and variable, of Ancoria Bank employees.
+The Policy defines important relevant terminology, outlines the responsibilities of all relevant stakeholders, and identifies the principles to be followed by the Bank, ensuring that the Policy is, at all times, aligned with the risk appetite, values and long-term interest of the Bank.
+The Policy is fully compliant with all relevant local and international legislation.